kjtarnowski/lab_man1/readme.md

     - experimental set
     - progress
   - Storing experimental results from different experiment types
-  - Uploding data in csv form:
+  - Uploading data in csv form:
     - information about compounds
     - planned experiments
     - results of the experiments